Fahmid015/Fahmid015/README.md

-- 👋 Hi, I’m @Fahmid015
+- 👋 Hi, I’m Fahmid
 - 👀 I’m interested in Front-End Web Development
-- 🌱 I’m currently learning React.js along with node.js as backend for support
+- 🌱 My preferred technologies are React.js and Next.js along with node.js as backend
 - 💞️ I’m looking to collaborate on any project basically for further experience
 - 📫 How to reach me ...
-You can look me up on Facebook https://www.facebook.com/fahmid.shabab or email me at shabab015@gmail.com
+You can look me up on LinkedIn at https://www.linkedin.com/in/fahmidshababkhorsheed/ or email me at shabab015@gmail.com

 <!---
 Fahmid015/Fahmid015 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.